0x7183/common-cw-examples/README.md

 # Common-cw-Examples

-Learning CosmWasm is hard due to lack of questions/examples, so I decided to share some of my works.
+In my opinion learning how to develop a Smart Contract for Terra is hard due to lack of examples, so I decided to share some of my works.

 ## Resources